apollographql/router/NEXT_CHANGELOG.md

 ### Yield in the APQ test to prevent flakiness.

-The APQ test would sometimes fail because we would make an APQ request before the router had enough time to insert the full query in the APQ cache.
-This commit introduces a yield to the test.
+The APQ test would sometimes fail because the rokio runtime would not have run the Drop implementation of the deduplicating cache Entry.
+While this wouldn't happen in production, this PR stabilizes the test.

-This is not needed in production for two reasons:

-- `-- release` mode will decrease the probability for a race.
-- If a race happens, a client will need to resubmit the full query once.
-While this isn't great, subsequent queries will use APQ.

 By [@o0Ignition0o](https://github.com/o0Ignition0o) in https://github.com/apollographql/router/pull/2519